Disney XD (United Kingdom and Ireland): Launch

 In October 1997, Fox Kids Network debuted on cable television being added to Comcast, and on Comtel in March 1998.
 Both would eventually be purchased by NTL.
 On 5 October 1998, Fox Kids was added to Cable & Wireless, replacing TCC Nordic.
+On 1 September 1999, a one-hour timeshift service, Fox Kids +, launched on Sky Digital.
 In December 2000, the channel was added to NTL's digital cable platform.

 In early 2001, Fox Kids claimed one million children watched the channel every week.
 Fox Kids also restructured its operations into two divisions, content and commercial.
 In June 2001, Fox Kids UK debuted their first in-house production, Living with Lionel.

 Disney Acquisition

 On 23 July 2001, The Walt Disney Company announced its intent to acquire Fox Family Worldwide from News Corporation and Saban Entertainment, which gave Disney 76% ownership of Fox Kids Europe which in turn included the British operations.
 The deal was closed in October 2001.
 Beforehand, Disney announced they would rebrand Fox Kids Europe, and in turn Fox Kids UK as a Disney-branded network, but this was eventually cancelled.

 On 11 January 2002, it was announced that the channel would be added to Telewest's digital service on 15 February, airing at the same 6am–10pm broadcast hours as on other digital platforms.
 The service was already available on Telewest's analogue cable operations.
 The channel launched with its timeshift on the day.
 Shortly afterwards, Fox Kids +1 was launched on NTL.

 In November 2003, Fox Kids began broadcasting 24 hours a day, seven days a week.